bnnm/frontend/ripping-guidelines.md

 Consider adding `.M3U` or `.TXTP` if main files are in subfolders or must be sorted somehow.

-### Don't upload partial updates of sets and instead re-upload the full set with changes
+### Don't upload partial updates and instead re-upload the full set with changes
 For example, don't upload a few files from the latest version of the game or the DLC separate from the main set.

 Sets should contain all music one could hear in a game, rather than having to download a bunch of pieces to get the full thing.

+Similarly don't upload just !tags.m3u or some tiny part you want to update, just go ahead and reupload the whole thing.

 ### Put DLC and updates in subfolders.
 DLC audio that can't be acquired on their own (isn't a separate product) should go together with their parent set.